carlosedba/carlosedba/README.md

 - [Alya Forms](https://github.com/alyalabs/alya-forms) - A powerful forms library for React
 - [Alya Connect](https://github.com/alyalabs/alya-connect) - A RPC-like library for Express, Koa and Fastify
-- Alya UI - A UI kit to help you create interfaces with React (public version to come soon)
+- Alya UI - A UI kit to help you ship fast with React (public version to come soon)

 #### Facts about me: